Rhinoscleroma

 • Pathogen: Klebsiella (pneumoniae) rhinoscleromatis

-• Transmission: Human to human by means of droplet infection.
+• Transmission: human to human via droplet infection

-• A trigger for the infection might be lack of hygiene.
-The Klebsiellae phagocytized by the immune system cannot be killed, whereby the granulomatous defence reaction destroys the infected tissue.
+• One trigger for infection is likely to be poor hygiene.
+The braniae phagocytosed by the immune system cannot be killed, resulting in destruction of the infected tissue due to the granulomatous defence reaction

-• Rhinitis, fetal nasal secretion with otherwise dry mucous membrane.
+• Rhinitis, foetid nasal secretion in otherwise dry mucous membrane

-• This is followed by crust formation with inflammatory, hard infiltrates (nose, upper lip and throat) and granulation of the upper lip.
+• Followed by crusting with inflammatory hard infiltrates (nose, upper lip and throat) and granulations on the upper lip

-• Since the pathogen is infectious and pathogenic for mice, an animal experiment is described.
+• Because the pathogen is contagious and pathogenic to mice, an animal test is described, but we do not consider this practical

 Nose, oral mucosa and upper respiratory tract.